Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Hessenberg varieties and Poincar e duals

 \section{Hessenberg varieties and Poincar\'e duals}

-In this section we define Hessenberg varieties and compute the equivariant Poincar\'e duals (in $G/B$) of Hessenberg varieties corresponding to regular elements.
+In this section we define Hessenberg varieties and compute the equivariant Poincar\'e duals (in $G/B$) of Hessenberg varieties corresponding to regular semisimple and regular nilpotent elements.
 We also define the Peterson variety \Pet, and recall from \cite{gms:peterson} some results on the equivariant (co)homology of \Pet.